DynamicDeepSKY/astroid_doc/source/basic.rst

 Mean Low Cut: Mean subtraction level.

-Light Pollution Removal: This will remove gradient caused by light pollution.
+Light Pollution Removal: This will remove the gradient caused by light pollution.
 Note that Mean Subtraction above cannot handle light pollution with gradient.

 No IR-CUT: Check this option when the IR-CUT filter is removed.
 This will disable the wrong color correction.